madarapupranitha/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

       Pip install requests Pandas Matplotlib Seaborn

-      For the development tool I used visual studio code it can compile and executes the code.
+      For the development tool I used visual studio code it can compile and execute the code.